Reflexive Bibliometrics: Debates, Discoveries, and Directions for the Future

 Mahmoud Hemila

-Mahmoud Hemila is a data scientist at the ETH Library and works in the group Knowledge Management.
+Mahmoud Hemila is a data scientist at the ETH Library and works in the group Research Analytics Service.

 Leave a comment